Proteus (video game): Development

-British game designer Ed Key began work on Proteus in 2008 during his evenings and weekends, though the game only neared its final form when David Kanaga joined development in 2010.
+British game designer Ed Key began work on Proteus in 2008 during his evenings and weekends, though the game neared its final form only when David Kanaga joined development in 2010.
 Key originally envisioned the game as a procedural role-playing game in the same vein as The Elder Scrolls IV: Oblivion, in which the player would visit towns and complete quests.
 Realizing the extent of the work that would be needed for such a game, the developers decided to instead make something "nontraditional and nonviolent".
 The first technology developed for the game was the landscape generator, for which Key was inspired by walking in the village of Avebury, England.
 While he knew he wanted to make an exploration game, Proteus went through a variety of early iterations as Key explored different gameplay ideas.

 Key developed Proteus using a game engine written in the C# programming language.
 He found the game's visual style early in development, with the impressionistic tree design being one of the first he settled on.
 Art Deco and the work of Paul Nash have been cited as "big influences".
 After Kanaga joined the development team as its audio composer, the game's music and sound mechanics were refined through testing a wide range of ideas, including allowing players to create their own music within the game.
 This idea was ultimately cut because Key and Kanaga felt it would detract from the game's exploratory emphasis and instead turn it into a creative tool.
 During development, and after the game's release, the developers expressed interest in allowing player-created mods of the game; some have since been created by the community.

 Proteus was released on 30 January 2013 for Windows and OS X, and on 8 April of the same year for Linux.
 When pre-orders opened in 2012, an Artifact Edition was also available—a version which included a boxed copy of the game containing artwork, the soundtrack, and notes on the game's development.
 Key apologised when the Artifact Edition had not yet shipped at the end of its release year, and offered to refund customers upon request.
 The edition became available for purchase in July 2016.

 Around the time of the game's release, Curve Studios approached the developers to port the game for release on PlayStation 3 and Vita.
 These versions of the game use Curve Studio's own game engine.
 Sony requested that new features be added to the game, though Key said that the company never attempted to steer the direction of the development of these features.
-Key added location and date-based world generation and a method for changing the world's color using the Vita's rear touchpad.
-He stated that the location- and date-specific world generation feature may come to the game's other versions in the future.
+Key added location and date-based world generation and a method for changing the world's colours, using the Vita's rear touchpad.
+He stated in 2013 that the location- and date-specific world generation feature may come to the game's other versions in the future.
 The PlayStation 3 and Vita versions were released in October 2013.